marcusqagib/WillianHillAutomation/README.md

 https://github.com/mozilla/geckodriver/releases

-In addition to the test handler, we can also add routines like setup() and tearDown() to manage the creation and disposition of any objects or conditions that are mandatory for a test.
+In addition to the test handler, I can also add routines like setup() and tearDown() to manage the creation and disposition of any objects or conditions that are mandatory for a test.

 ****************************************************************************************